Leveraging Commercial Avionics Standards to Refine and Accelerate FACE Deployments

 July 12, 2022

-Part 2 of the Leveraging Open Avionics Standards series
+Part 2 of the RTI Military Avionics Blog Series

 In my previous blog, I discussed the power and efficiency of the ARINC 653 standard and the business model surrounding ARINC 653 systems defined in the RTCA DO-297 standard, which is called “Integrated Modular Avionics (IMA) Development Guidance and Certification Considerations,” that defines three supplier roles that contribute hardware and software on a shared ARINC 653 compute platform.
 As a refresher, the three DO-297 supplier roles are: